 Our Recovery Plan aims to:

-Ensure children’s safety, health and wellbeing as they transition back into school and into a new class which is one of a nurturing environment. nsure all children are settled in their new classroom environments and children are familiar with new Covid procedures and school routines.Re-connectpupils with staff and peers, establish new routines and buildrelationships, trust and resilience. Assess and Evidencepupils Wellbeing, Literacy and Numeracy levels.Develop Technology –digital access to ALL learners –ensuring equitable access.
+Ensure children’s safety, health and wellbeing as they transition back into school and into a new class which is one of a nurturing environment.

+Ensure all children are settled in their new classroom environments and children are familiar with new Covid procedures and school routines.

+Re-connect pupils with staff and peers, establish new routines and build relationships, trust and resilience.

+Assess and Evidence pupils Wellbeing, Literacy and Numeracy levels.

+Develop Technology –digital access to ALL learners –ensuring equitable access.
 Up-skilling pupils/staff/parents on digital learning platforms.

 Transferring Educational Data About Pupils